Luminoid/urban-transportation-system/README.md

 ### Overall
 The whole city is presented as grid.
 It is composed of different kinds of patches: land, idle-estate, residence, company, road and bus-stop.

 The model contains four subdivision systems: citizens, taxies, buses and traffic lights.
-User can manipulate this transportation system by setting the number of citizens, regulating the number of taxies and creating bus lines.
+User can manipulate this transportation system by setting global variables in the beginning or regulating the number of taxies and creating bus lines during the simulation.

 ### Citizen
 Every citizen has its own residence and company.
-The citizen's goal is to move back and forth between his residence and his company.
+The citizen's goal is to move back and forth between his residence and his company as quickly as possible.
 If the citizen has a private car, then he commutes by his own car.
 Otherwise, he either takes taxi if there exists idle one nearby or takes bus.

 ### Vehicle
 All vehicles are running in the two-lane roads and abide by the traffic lights.
 Vehicles will decelerate when there are other vehicles or red light ahead, or accelerate until reaching the max speed in other situations.